The-Bioinformatics-Group/Primer_design_bacteria/README.md

 # Primer_design_bacteria

 ## Introduction
-I'm designing species specific PCR primers for identification of the three bacteria Alvar Almsted has worked with in (this project.)[https://github.com/alvaralmstedt/mthesis]
+I'm designing species specific PCR primers for identification of the three bacteria Alvar Almsted has worked with in [this project.](https://github.com/alvaralmstedt/mthesis)

 Data is located in /nobackup/data6/Primer_design_bacteria on Albiorix.

-### Design
-Guidlines for primer design can be found at e.g. (this site)[http://www.premierbiosoft.com/tech_notes/PCR_Primer_Design.html] The primer design software (Primer-BLAST)[http://www.ncbi.nlm.nih.gov/tools/primer-blast/] at NCBI was used.
-The hypervariable V3 and V4 regions where first identified in the 16S regions of the three bacteria analysed by Alvar using V-Xtractor	.

 ### Result